 Ballroom presentations vs. meeting room presentations

-Andrew Abela, author of Advanced Presentations by Design, understands that not all presentations should be designed in the same way, and sets out the distinction:
+Andrew Abela, author of Advanced Presentations by Design, understands that not all types of presentations should be designed in the same way, and sets out the distinction:

 ‘Ballroom style presentations are what most typical PowerPoint presentations are trying to be: colourful, vibrant, attention-grabbing, and (sometimes) noisy.
 They typically take place in a large, dark room – such as a hotel ballroom.
 Conference Room style presentations are more understated… they are more suited to your average corporate conference room.’ (p.
 92)

 ‘Although most presentations right now are delivered in ballroom style (but badly), relatively few occasions actually call for ballroom style, because this style of presentation is really only appropriate when you have a large audience (say one hundred or more people) whom you are trying to inform or entertain.
 If you are presenting to a smaller group and/or your goal is to persuade the group in some way – which would seem to be the more common occasion for a presentation – then you should use a conference room style presentation.’ (p.
 113)

 A lot of the discussion about what makes an effective presentation is modelled on speakers who excelled in a ‘ballroom’ setting – at product launches, keynote addresses, or even at TED.
 But that isn’t the norm – most presentations are delivered in meeting rooms, or even using a laptop or tablet on a table in a coffee shop.
 Best practice for one presentation type isn’t necessarily best practice for another.

 Face-to-face presentations vs. online presentations